Automatic Generation of Product Concepts from Positive Examples, with an Application to Music Streaming: Related Work

 \section{Related Work}

 The idea of learning playlists automatically using machine learning approaches has been around for many years.
 In \cite{platt2001learning}, the authors propose a Gaussian regression based approach to generating music playlists using a few seed songs.
 A probabilistic approach for learning playlists was proposed in \cite{maillet2009steerable}.
+There are a number of works that use deep learning approaches for music generation\cite{briot2020deep}.
 In addition to this, machine learning has also been used in various other application involving music data, like music recommendation systems\cite{ayata2018emotion}, automatic music generation \cite{sturm2019machine}, music lyrics generation\cite{malmi2016dopelearning}, automatic music annotation\cite{bahuleyan2018music} and so on.
 Based on the application, machine learning can be applied on different aspects of music data like deep learning on audio signals \cite{briot2017deep}, music consumption data for recommender systems \cite{chen2005music}.
-In contrast to deep learning models, tree based models have also been explored in music applications \cite{bai2017incorporating}.
+In contrast to deep learning models, tree based models have also been explored in music applications \cite{bai2017incorporating,lavner2009decision}.
 However, our proposed learning setting, to the best of our knowledge, has not been explored in any of the existing works.
 Also, our framework is general enough to be used in any application where such product concepts are used.